yangfan111/EntityComponentSystemSamples/Documentation/content/ecs_concepts.md

 See: [EntityArchetype in detail](ecs_in_detail.md#entityarchetype)

-### ComponentSystem
+### **ComponentSystem**
-Where gameplay/system logic/behavior occurs.
+**Where gameplay/system logic/behavior occurs.**

 See: [ComponentSystem in detail](ecs_in_detail.md#componentsystem)

 ### World
-A unique EntityManager with specific instances of defined ComponentSystems.
-Multiple Worlds may exist and work on independent data sets.
+**A unique EntityManager with specific instances of defined ComponentSystems.** **Multiple Worlds may exist and work on independent data sets.**

 See: [World in detail](ecs_in_detail.md#world)

 ### SystemStateComponentData
-A specific type of ComponentData which is not serialized or removed by default when an Entity ID is deleted.
-Used for internal state and resource management inside a system.
+**A specific type of ComponentData which is not serialized or removed by default when an Entity ID is deleted.
+Used for internal state and resource management inside a system**.
 Allows you to manage construction and destruction of resources.

 See: [SystemStateComponentData in detail](ecs_in_detail.md#systemstatecomponentdata)

 ### JobComponentSystem
-A type of ComponentSystem where jobs are queued independently of the JobComponentSystem's update, in the background.
-Those jobs are guaranteed to be completed in the same order as the systems.
+A type of ComponentSystem **where jobs are queued independently of the JobComponentSystem's update, in the background.
+Those jobs are guaranteed to be completed in the same order as the systems. **

 See: [JobComponentSystem in detail](ecs_in_detail.md#jobcomponentsystem)

 ### EntityCommandBuffer
-A list of structural changes to the data in an EntityManager for later completion.
+**A list of structural changes to the data in an EntityManager f**or later completion.
 Structural changes are:
 1. Adding Component
 2. Removing Component
 3. Changing SharedComponent value